 - There are 169,151 small firms that represent 99.2% of all businesses in the state.

 - Idaho SMBs pay the checks for more than 325,000 employees.
 That’s 56.3% of all Idaho employees.

 - In 2019, businesses with fewer than 20 employees generated 11,561 jobs, while firms employing 100–499 people created 1,484 jobs.

 - The average median income for self-employed individuals running their own incorporated businesses is $49,000.
 Those who run unincorporated businesses have a median income of $22,000.

-- There are 1,404 small firms in the export business that account for 22.7% of the state’s $3.7 billion worth of export revenue.
+- There are 1,404 small firms in the export business that account for 22.7% of the state’s $3.7 billion export revenue.

-- Idaho has a flat corporate income tax of 7.4%, a minimum corporation tax of $20 and a $10 excise is charged when filing a return.
+- Idaho has a flat corporate income tax of 7.4%, a minimum corporation tax of $20, and a $10 tax return excise.